 Next, verify the installation by checking the apt-cache policy on Discord:

 Alternative Method for missing libappindicator3-1

-If the above method does not work for you in removing libappindicator3-1 and replacing it with libayatana-appindicator3-1 which currently works for a fresh Debian 11 Bullseye installation, you can install the libappindicator3-1 using the following method.
+Suppose the above method does not work for you in removing libappindicator3-1 and replacing it with libayatana-appindicator3-1, which currently works for a fresh Debian 11 Bullseye installation.
+In that case, you can install the libappindicator3-1 using the following method.

 First, download the following libindicator3-7 package: